-Leonard Klingbaum is a partner in Ropes & Gray’s finance group, based in New York.
-He focuses his practice on event-driven and opportunistic financing transactions, as well as special situations, workouts, restructurings and insolvency matters.
+Leonard Klingbaum is co-head of Ropes & Gray’s global special situations practice and actively participates in the firm’s finance group.
+Leonard’s practice focuses on event driven and opportunistic financing transactions, as well as special situations, workouts, restructurings and insolvency matters.
 He routinely represents participants in all aspects of the capital solutions' arena, including distressed investing, strategic lending, loan-to-own, and restructuring matters.
 He has represented lenders (credit funds) and borrowers in direct lending, high yield, and mezzanine transactions, from the lower middle market to large cap transactions.
 He also acts on behalf of public and private corporate clients as general finance counsel.

 - Represented a hedge fund on a DIP loan to Avianca consisting of a loan up to US$1,288,500,000 under a Tranche A Facility and US$702,300,000 under a convertible Tranche B Facility.